Appealing Tax Values

 Documentation that will be considered for a vehicle value appeal

-- A written appraisal performed by a dealer that clearly states the appraisal reflects the retail value as of the January 1 of the year in which the taxes are due
+• A written appraisal performed by a dealer or qualified appraiser that clearly states the appraisal reflects the retail value as of the January 1 of the year in which the taxes are due

 Documentation that will not be considered for a vehicle value appeal

-- Wholesale or blue book values pulled from any internet valuation website, magazine or catalog
+• Wholesale (black book) or trade-in values pulled from any internet valuation website, magazine or catalog

 Appeal Deadline: